Serra do Aracá

 Cave was named after French – Brazilian scientist and caver Guy Christian Collet (1929 – 2004), one of the founders of the speleological movement in Brazil.

-It is the deepest cave in South America and world’s deepest cave in quartzites.
+It is the deepest cave in South America and the world’s deepest cave in quartzites.

 Exploration of Abismo Guy Collet continues – there have been made attempts to find connections to other nearby caves.